vincr04/DESeq2_workshop/Instructions.md

 ```

 > What do these commands do?
-> Try and visualise the counts matrix and sample info again.
+> Visualise the counts matrix and sample info again.
 What has changed?

 ### Build the *DESeqDataSet*
-We can now load the **count matrix** and **sample info** into a new *DESeqDataSet*, which we will call `dds`.
+We can now load the **count matrix** and **sample info** into a new *DESeqDataSet*, which we call `dds`.
 For this, we use the *DESeqDataSetFromMatrix* function, which is part of the DESeq2 package:
 ```
 dds <- DESeqDataSetFromMatrix(countData = cts,
                               colData = coldata,
-                              design = ~ condition)
+                              design = ~ condition) # the design element is essential to tell the software which samples need to be compared against each other.
+In our case, we want to use the 'condition' column from the sample info table.
 ```

 >Here, we created a new object that contains count data and sample info.
-Type `dds` to display some info about the new object you created.
+Type `dds` to display some information about the new object that you created.
 What kind of information do you get?
 >DESeq2 allows easy access to the key elements of a *DESeqDataSet*.
 For example, you can type `counts(dds)` to quickly view the **count matrix**.

 <br/>

 ## 3. Pre-filtering and changing reference levels
-The genes with the lowest count numbers are likely to be almost absent from the cell culture that we are analysing.
-Removing these genes is not 100% essential, however having less gene might speed up the analysis.
-Here, we only do minimal filtering by removing genes for which we have less than 10 reads across all samples.
+The genes with the lowest count numbers are likely to be almost absent from the cells that we have sequenced.
+Removing these genes is not crucial, however having less genes might speed up the analysis.
+Here, we only do minimal filtering by removing genes for which we have less than 10 counts across all samples.
 ```
-keep <- rowSums(counts(dds)) >= 10 #gives a TRUE or FALSE value for each gene (row): TRUE if there are more than 10 reads dds <- dds[keep,] #keep only genes with a TRUE value
+keep <- rowSums(counts(dds)) >= 10 #gives a TRUE or FALSE value for each gene (row): TRUE if there are more than 10 reads, FALSE otherwise. dds <- dds[keep,] #keep only genes with a TRUE value
 ```

 >How many genes were removed?

-****Note**** by default, conditions are considered in alphabetical order, with the first one being assigned as the 'reference'.
-So, if for example your conditions are labelled 'untreated' and 'treated', by default the software will assign the 'treated' group as the control, which would be wrong.
-Conditions are saved as *factors* in R and if you type `dds$condition`, you will notice that indeed 'treated' comes first in the list of levels.
+**Important** By default, conditions are considered in alphabetical order, with the first one being assigned as the 'reference'.
+In our case, conditions are labelled 'untreated' and 'treated', so by default the software will assign the 'treated' group as the control, which would be wrong.
+Conditions are saved as *factors* in R and if you type `dds$condition`, you will notice that indeed 'treated' comes first in the list of 'levels'.
 Use the following command to make sure that 'untreated' is the first level
 ```
-dds$condition <- relevel(dds$condition, ref = "untreated")
+dds$condition <- relevel(dds$condition, ref = "untreated") # the 'relevel' function can be used to assign a new 'reference' level
 ```
 >Type `dds$condition` again.
 What has happened?